lfuerderer/gpgverify/README.md

-Check gpg signatures in an automated way, for example in scripts.
+Check OpenPGP signatures in an automated way, for example in scripts.

 # Motivation